Homunculus84/Binder/README.md

 It may not be for you if:

 - Your data is dynamic / changes frequently.
-- You need to perform lookups based on just single field (consider a struct).
+- You need to perform lookups based on a single criteria (consider a struct in this case).
 - Your lookup relies on a condition that can not be solved by a binary search, like full text search.